onthebusiness/harelang.org/content/style.md

 ## A. General conventions

+These apply generally to constructs found throughout Hare programs.

 1. Hare source files MUST be indented with tabs.
 The tab size SHOULD be 8 columns.
 2. Lines SHOULD be limited to 80 columns in width, unless it would break up an error string, which would prevent grepping for errors.
-3. When breaking a long line into several, subsequent lines MUST be intended once &mdash; and MUST NOT be aligned vertically with features from the previous line.
+3. When breaking a long line into several, subsequent lines MUST be intended once &mdash; and MUST NOT be aligned vertically to align with features on the previous line.
+If the following line would be indented due to the introduction of a new block, the continuation line MUST be indented twice to visually distinguish it from the block.
-4. When breaking a long line into several, items SHOULD be distributed to achieve "balance", so that if a line were drawn down the middle of the expression, an approximately equal number of characters would fall to either side.
+4. (*subjective*) When breaking a long line into several, items SHOULD be distributed to achieve "balance", such that if a line were drawn down the middle of the expression, an approximately equal number of characters would fall to either side.
-5. The `;` following the end of an expression shall be placed on the final line of that expression with no space between `;` and the last token of that expression.
+5. The `;` following the end of an expression MUST be placed on the final line of that expression with no space between `;` and the last token of that expression.
+6. All lines MUST NOT end in a whitespace character (space or tab).

 **CORRECT**